dansumption/deitygalaxybot/README.md

 Deity Galaxy bot - [@deitygalaxybot](https://twitter.com/deitygalaxy) is a Twitter bot based on a [Tracery](http://tracery.io) grammar.
 It tweets every few hours (usually), replies to mentions, and tries to remember which deity's tweet you've replied to so that it can again reference that deity.

-I'd love contributions to the grammar - the stuff that the bots say.
-To help, just [fork this repository](https://help.github.com/en/articles/fork-a-repo), start making changes, and then submit a [pull request](https://help.github.com/en/articles/creating-a-pull-request).
+I'd would _love_ to receive contributions to the grammar - the stuff that makes up the stuff the bots say.
+If you'd like to help, just [fork this repository](https://help.github.com/en/articles/fork-a-repo), start making changes, and then submit a [pull request](https://help.github.com/en/articles/creating-a-pull-request).
 I've started adding [Issues](https://github.com/dansumption/deitygalaxybot/issues) to this repo - feel free to check them out and work on them, but you may first want to read on and have a play around...

 All of _deitygalaxybot's_ text is stored in the [grammar directory](grammar/).